Campus Improvement Plan

 Funding Sources: Supplies - 211 - Title I, Part A - 11.6399, Supplies - 199 PIC 30 - At Risk School Wide SCE - 11.6399

-Strategy 2: Our attendance action plan includes contacting parents, meeting with the teachers and parents, monitoring the attendance trends and providing support to families.
+Strategy 2: Our attendance action plan includes monitoring daily tardies and attendance, contacting parents, meeting with the teachers and parents, monitoring the attendance trends and providing support to families.
+Our front office will track the attendance and provide that information to our counselor and CIS.
+They will call parents and start the attendance plans.
+Monthly attendance celebrations will be scheduled to incentivize students to come to school.

 Strategy's Expected Result/Impact: Increase attendance of student with history of chronic attendance issues